trstringer/cortana-barebones/readme.md

 For all intents and purposes, this is the bare minimum code in a blank UWP app that is needed to be invoked via Cortana voice commands.

+## Contents

+- **RandomThought** - this is the project that includes the UWP application
+- **VoiceCommandService** - this is the project that includes the runtime component for the background service

 ## Build/Run

 1. Clone the repository to your local system